 Contributors: Parents, grandparents, other family, friends, associations, charities, foundations.
 Anyone authorized by the holder to contribute into the RDSP.

-Exempt asset: A liquid asset that will not impact the determination of eligibility for government benefits.
+Exempt asset: An asset that will not impact the determination of eligibility for government benefits.

 Guaranteed Income Supplement: A benefit that provides additional money for seniors with a low-income who are also receiving the Old Age Security Benefit.